Pop art

 Marilyn Monroe in art Marylin Monroe in art Colour Her Gone by Pauline Boty, 1962 © The Estate of Pauline Boty

-Surrounded by grey panels with swirls of colour, this image captures the movement that the sixties was bringing to culture and it asks us to consider Monroe’s role within this, had she lived.
+Surrounded by grey panels with swirls of color, this image captures the movement that the 1960s was bringing to culture and it asks us to consider Monroe’s role within this.

 The second painting, The Only Blonde in the World, came in 1963 and used the image of Monroe from Some Like it Hot as her character, Sugar Kane, runs to her destiny with no-good saxophone player, Tony Curtis: